Dynious/RefinedRelocation/README.md

 ###Compiling (with ForgeGradle)
 1. Get a fresh install of ForgeGradle
 2. Put the `java` and `resources` folders in `ForgeGradleDir/src/main` (delete the folders that are already in there)
-3. Create a folder called `libs` in your ForgeGradle folder and put BuildCraft IndustrialCraft and CoFHCore in it
+3. Create a folder called `libs` in your ForgeGradle folder and put BuildCraft, IndustrialCraft2 and CoFHCore in it
 4. Add this to the `build.gradle` file below the close bracket of `minecraft`:

 ```
 dependencies {
-        compile fileTree(dir: 'libs', include: '*.jar')
+        compile fileTree(dir: 'libs')
 }
 ```